Manage users, groups, and roles with SCIM

 ## Group resource

-When you create a SCIM group in your IAM, it creates and maps to a W\&B Team, and other SCIM group operations operate on the team.
+The SCIM group resource maps to a W\&B Team.
+Use the endpoints in this section to create teams, manage team membership, and (optionally) configure team-level storage from your identity provider or automation.
+When you create a SCIM group in your IAM, it creates and maps to a W\&B Team, and other SCIM group operations act on the team.
 To configure custom storage during team creation, include `storageBucket` in the request.

-When a W\&B Team is created using SCIM, all organization-level service accounts are automatically added to the team, to maintain the service account's access to team resources.
+When you create a W\&B Team using SCIM, all organization-level service accounts are automatically added to the team, to maintain the service account's access to team resources.

 #### Example